 It could give you 8 free nights if you maximize it (or even almost a free roundtrip flight if you prefer).
 If your travel buddy also gets one, that becomes 17 free nights.

 The second reason is the earn rate: if you are like us and are very flexible, you can often find flights at a very good price, much cheaper than most do.
 That means airline miles aren’t as useful and that accumulating hotel points is the best way to get even more free travel, as hotels aren’t often discounted.
 And this card allows you to earn lots of points on your everyday purchases.

-Finally, there are also other benefits: you get complimentary Silver Elite status at Marriott (and a shortcut to Gold Elite), you get great travel insurance coverage (everything except medical) and you can get an additional card for a family member for free to earn points faster.
+Finally, there are also other benefits: you get complimentary Silver Elite status at Marriott (and a shortcut to Gold Elite), you get great travel insurance coverage (car rental, flight delay, baggage delay, retail protections, etc.) and you can get an additional card for a family member for free to earn points faster.

 The best thing is that the card is always essentially free thanks to the exceptional value of its ongoing annual free night benefit (in stunning hotels), so there’s really no reason to miss out.
 There’s no minimum income requirement either, all you need is a good credit score.

 Here is a quick overview of the Marriott Bonvoy American Express Card and its benefits, with links to supporting articles if you want even more details (with more to come).
 You can subscribe to our new free Travel Hacking newsletter to get all our Marriott content and be the first to know when we launch our revamped Travel Hacking section.